Jeroen Gilis

 satuRn (author)

-satuRn provides a higly performant and scalable framework for performing differential transcript usage analyses.
+satuRn provides a highly performant and scalable framework for performing differential transcript usage analyses.
 The package consists of three main functions.
 The first function, fitDTU, fits quasi-binomial generalized linear models that model transcript usage in different groups of interest.
 The second function, testDTU, tests for differential usage of transcripts between groups of interest.
 Finally, plotDTU visualizes the usage profiles of transcripts in groups of interest. satuRn is written in R, and is freely available from the Bioconductor software project.

 • My contribution: main author